msteffan/fundamentals/03_chapter/02_lesson.md

 To evaluate any point (or 'node') in the tree, you simply (1) evaluate that node's left 'child', and then (2) evaluate its right 'child'."
 In this case, to evaluate at the `*`, we first evaluate the `+` node, then the `-` node.

-What happens is we're dealing with a more complicated expression?
+What happens if we're dealing with a more complicated expression?
 Say...

 `((9+2)*25)-5`